noahsadir/webappify/readme.md

 # Webappify

-Turn any website into a Progressive Web App!
+Turn any website into a standalone web app!

 ## How to use